 If you're worried about not utilizing the long-term care benefits for which you've paid, a hybrid policy may be the answer.
 Hybrid policies combine a life insurance death benefit with long-term care benefits.
 Buying this type of coverage in a single policy may be more affordable than purchasing life insurance and long-term care insurance separately.
 You also have some reassurance that your policy won't go to waste.

 Hybrid policies allow you to leverage your investment to pay for long-term care if you need to, or provide additional assets for your heirs if you don't.
 This way, says Slonecker, you will get your money back.
 Not only that, but hybrid policies are permanent, meaning you can use them to build cash value that you could borrow against.
 In addition, unlike traditional long-term care policies, hybrid policies typically have guaranteed premiums.

 If long-term care or hybrid insurance sounds like something that could fit into your financial plan, it's helpful to know what to look for as you're comparing different policies.

-If you're married, you should also think about whether one or both of you need longterm care coverage.
-Slonecker says you may be able to find a joint policy that insures both of you.
-If one spouse doesn't use their full share of the coverage, the other can tap into those benefits to help keep long-term care costs at bay.
+Finally, if you're married you should consider the best way to plan for meeting the potential long-term care needs of yourself and your spouse.
+For instance, Slonecker says you may be able to find a joint policy that insures both of you.
+If one spouse doesn't use his or her full share of the coverage, the other can tap into those benefits to help keep long-term care costs at bay.

 Still have questions about your possible long-term care insurance needs?
-Connect with a member of the First Horizon Advisors team today, toll-free at 1-800-238-1111.
+Connect with a member of the First Horizon Advisors team today.